FuelLabs/sway-standards/docs/src/src-15-offchain-asset-metadata.md

 ## Security Considerations

 When indexing for SRC-15 metadata, developers should confirm that the contract that emitted the `SRC15MetadataEvent` is also the contract that minted the asset that the metadata associates with.

-This standard does not introduce any onchain security concerns, as it does not call external contracts, nor does it define any mutations of the contract state.
+Additionally, restrictions via access control on who may emit the Metadata should be considered.

 ## Example Implementation